Artanisx/artanisx.github.io/LavaGolf/beta-patch-notes.md

 This is the first patch for the Beta and includes the fixes some of our dear beta tester asked for.
 This version is still in development.

 *Graphics*
-* Added a small visual effect to celebrate the player when the End Portal is reached.
+* (I) Added a small visual effect to celebrate the player when the End Portal is reached.
+* (I) After reaching the end portal, the ball will disappear as intended.
+The camera will move slightly upwards to let the player take a view to the fireworks.
+* (I) After completing a level, the next level won't load instantly, allowing the player to watch the new celebrative visual effect.
 * (I) Added a small visual effect when the player gathers an X Sphere.
 * Added a small visual effect when the player crosse a Lava Ring.
 * (I) Added an animated Crystal Golf Tee in all levels, so the ball rests on it before being launched for the very first time.
+* (I) Rebaked all levels to account for the new animated Crystal Golf Tee.

 *Audio and Music*
 * (I) Added a small audio effect to celebrate the player when the End Portal is reached.
+* (I) Added a sound effect for the fireworks that spawn after entering the End Portal.

 *UI*
 * (I) The help text for the **GROUND DASH** is now fixed.
 Due to a bug it showed a copy of the description of the AIR BRAKE.
 The actual description for the GROUN DASH is: "The ball rolls forward, allowing the player to try to collect more X Spheres or to avoid falling from a platform.
 There are a finite amount of charges, but they get replenished each time you land.
 Usable only on the ground".